-• Maternity, paternity, shared parental leave and adoptive leave: In addition to the actual time taken off work, an additional amount of time equivalent to 100% of the duration of leave taken will be added on top, up to a maximum of 6 months.

-Example 1: If an applicant took 4 months leave, an additional 4 months would be added, and a total of 8 months would be deducted.

-Example 2: If an applicant took 18 months leave, an additional 6 months would be added (maximum additional time allowed) and a total of 24 months would be deducted.

-• Extended sick leave (defined as more than four weeks off work, as per the UK Government's definition): In addition to the actual time taken off work, an additional amount of time equivalent to 100% of the duration of leave taken will be added on top, up to a maximum of 6 months.
+- Maternity, paternity, shared parental leave and adoptive leave: In addition to the actual time taken off work, an additional amount of time equivalent to 100% of the duration of leave taken will be added on top, up to a maximum of 6 months. - Example 1: If an applicant took 4 months leave, an additional 4 months would be added, and a total of 8 months would be deducted. - Example 2: If an applicant took 18 months leave, an additional 6 months would be added (maximum additional time allowed) and a total of 24 months would be deducted. - Extended sick leave (defined as more than four weeks off work, as per the UK Government's definition): In addition to the actual time taken off work, an additional amount of time equivalent to 100% of the duration of leave taken will be added on top, up to a maximum of 6 months.
 As with the parental leave, cases will be considered individually, and the host institution may need to confirm that the applicant qualifies for this provision.
 Supporting documents may be requested at the Society's discretion.
 The Society reserves the right to consider individual requests outside of the outlined policy in exceptional circumstances.

 The Royal Society recognises that diversity is essential for delivering excellence in science, technology, engineering and mathematics (STEM).
 The Society wants to encourage applications from the widest range of backgrounds, perspectives and experiences to maximise innovation and creativity in science for the benefit of humanity.
 We regularly review and revise policies and processes to embed EDI principles in all aspects of the grant making process and ensure all talented applicants have an equitable chance to succeed as per the assessment criteria.

-See below for details of adjustments we can provide for disabled applicants and grantholders.
+See below for details of adjustments we can provide for disabled applicants.

-Support to applicants with disabilities: The Royal Society welcomes applications from disabled applicants and provides adjustments to ensure that they can participate fully in the selection process.
-If you need an adjustment when accessing the application form, attending interviews if applicable, or for any other part of the application process, please contact the Grants team on info@newtonfellowships.org or call +44 20 7451 2666.
+Support to applicants with disabilities: The Royal Society welcomes applications from disabled scientists and provides support and adjustments to ensure that they can participate fully in the selection process.
+If you require support or an adjustment when accessing the application form, attending interviews if applicable, or for any other part of the application process, please contact the Grants team on info@newtonfellowships.org or call +44 20 7451 2666.
+All requests for adjustments are made in confidence.
+Any request for an adjustment will not normally be shared with panel members unless it becomes relevant to the selection process itself.
+If we need to share your request with anyone (for example if panel members are required to implement any adjustments during interviews), we will ask for your permission first.

 Adjustments can include but not limited to:

-- Extension of the deadline; - Additional support to complete the application form;
+- Extension of the deadline; - Additional support to complete the application form; - Receiving the application form in a different format, such as on a Word document.